eRedekopp/ToneTest/Documentation/README.txt

 ## Table of Contents ##
 #######################

 This directory contains documentation on the project and the code therein.
+There are like 11,000 lines of code in here and I don't have an infinite budget for writing docs, so this information is far from complete.
+My email is at the bottom of this document; I will happily reply to questions about this code, provided that I can still remember how it works.

     README.txt (this file):
         Overview information and this table of contents